TritonDataCenter/rfd/rfd/0154/README.md

 Where "INST" is an instance name, id, or short id.
 ```

-### `triton instance resize-disk`
+### `triton instance disk resize`

-An existing disk in a flexible disk instance may be resized with `resize-disk`, described in `triton instance resize-disk --help` as:
+An existing disk in a flexible disk instance may be resized with `disk resize`, described in `triton instance disk resize --help` as:

 ```
 Resize a disk in a flexible disk instance.

 Usage:
-    triton instance resize-disk [OPTIONS] INST DISK SIZE
+    triton instance disk resize [OPTIONS] INST DISK SIZE

-Resize-disk options:
+Resize options:
     --dangerous-allow-shrink
                          Allows the disk size to be reduced.
 This will truncate (chop off the end of) the disk.
 Any data previously